| History Walter Dandy was the first to

 postoperative period.
 Haemorrhage can occur prior to surgery as a so-called

 "pineal apoplexy" or can be associated with stereotactic biopsy.
+Complications of the sitting

 position, particularly with the posterior fossa approach, include venous air